mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 This is a project aimed at filling my musical blindspots, favoring albums I haven't heard before.
 With that said, there are certainly albums on this list that I've listened to countless (n) times.
 Anyway...

+## 4/11 American Water - Silver Jews
+* 1st Listen:

 ## 4/10 Astral Weeks - Van Morrison
-* 1st Listen:
+* 1st Listen: Pretty good

 ## 4/9 Alien Lanes - Guided By Voices
 * 1st Listen: Ok/ pretty good